kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### API Validation

-* The keys in the `nodeAllocatableResources` map must be exactly `cpu`, `memory`, or `hugepages-<size>`.
-All other names, including extended resources and `ephemeral-storage`, are rejected (`ephemeral-storage` is deferred to beta together with DRA-aware eviction in kubelet).
+* The keys in the `nodeAllocatableResources` map must be exactly `cpu`, `memory`, `hugepages-<size>`, or `ephemeral-storage`.
+  All other names, including extended resources, are rejected.
 * Within a single resource mapping, at least one of the `mapping` or `overhead` fields must be specified.
 * If `mapping` is specified, it must use either `deviceMultiplier` or a combination of `capacityKey` and `capacityMultiplier`.
 These options are mutually exclusive.
 * If `capacityKey` is specified, it must be a valid qualified name and `capacityMultiplier` is required.
 * If the `overhead` field is specified, it must contain at least one non-negative value for either the `perPod` or `perContainer` overhead quantities.
-* For `PodStatus` updates, each entry in the `nodeAllocatableResourceClaimStatuses` array must reference a valid claim name and contain correctly formatted resource quantities.
+* For `PodStatus` updates, each entry in the `additionalNodeAllocatableResources` array is validated as follows:
+  *  `source` must be unique across all entries in `additionalNodeAllocatableResources`.
+  * `source.apiGroup` and `source.kind` must be known types.
+Currently, only `apiGroup: "resource.k8s.io"` and
+    `kind: "ResourceClaim"` is supported (future KEPs may introduce additional source types along with their corresponding validation rules).
+  * When `source.kind` is `ResourceClaim`, `source.name` must reference a valid `ResourceClaim` associated with the pod (in `pod.spec.resourceClaims`, `pod.status.resourceClaimStatuses`, or `pod.status.extendedResourceClaimStatus`), and every container listed in `containers` must exist in `pod.spec` and reference that claim.
+  * `mapping` and `overhead` entries must contain valid node allocatable resource names and non-negative resource quantities.
+* Ephemeral storage is validated and supported for root filesystem allocations (see [Ephemeral Storage Support and Eviction](#ephemeral-storage-support-and-eviction) in Node Resource Enforcement for details).

 ### Kube-Scheduler Changes

-The scheduling process for a Pod involves several stages.
-The following describes how the `NodeResourcesFit` and `DynamicResources` plugins interact within the kube-scheduler framework to achieve unified accounting for node allocatable resources managed by DRA.
-The key goal is to ensure that the delegation mechanism works regardless of the execution order of these plugins.
+The scheduler stages walkthrough below focuses on the DRA node allocatable use case which includes `DynamicResources` and `NodeResourcesFit` plugins, but both the scheduler architecture and the `pod.status.additionalNodeAllocatableResources` API are designed so that other existing/future plugins can contribute additional node allocatable footprints on a pod.
+To support this, the scheduler design follows the below principles:
+1. Per-node `AdditionalNodeAllocatableResources` are stored in `CycleState` with a shared, plugin-agnostic key (outside any individual plugin's state).
+    This enables multiple plugins to incrementally append or read a pod's additional node allocatable resources for each candidate node.
+2. Each plugin that contributes or checks node allocatable resources in the `Filter` stage must evaluate the entire resource footprint computed so far (by reading other plugins contributions from `CycleState`).
+    This ensures that the last plugin to run in the chain always validates the complete footprint regardless of plugin execution order.
+3.  `NodeResourcesFit` plugin will remain the single owner for scoring and would also be the single writer that patches the pod status (`pod.status.additionalNodeAllocatableResources`) during `PreBind`.

+For the DRA node allocatable case, the scheduling stages work as follows:

-1. **PreFilter Stage:**
+1. **PreFilter Stage:** Neither plugin changes its `PreFilter` behavior
+    *  **NodeResourcesFit Plugin:** Continues to calculate and cache only the pod's standard `pod.spec` resource requests in `CycleState` without filtering nodes.
-   *  **DynamicResources Plugin:** Validates the `ResourceClaim` and its associated `DeviceClass`.
+    *  **DynamicResources Plugin:** Continues to validate the `ResourceClaim` and its associated `DeviceClass`.
 It ensures that the referenced classes exist.
-   *  **NodeResourcesFit Plugin:** Calculates and caches the pod's total standard resource requests (summing up containers).
-It does **not** perform resource fit checks or filter nodes at this stage.
-As node allocatable resource claims can only add to standard requests, the delegation mechanism between the plugins is optional.
-Without delegation there is a dual resource fit check in both the `NodeResourcesFit` and the `DynamicResources` plugins, but the `DynamicResources` plugin's check is the authoritative check.

-2. **Filter Stage:** This stage performs the node-level checks to determine if a pod fits on a specific node.
+2. **Filter Stage:** This stage performs the node level checks to determine if a pod fits on a specific node.
+   *  **NodeResourcesFit Plugin:** This plugin checks the pod's demand against remaining node capacity:
+      -   If `NodeResourcesFit` runs before the `DynamicResources` plugin (the default order), the DRA values are not resolved yet, so it checks resource fit based on spec requests only.
+The `DynamicResources` plugin then does the authoritative check based on spec + DRA later in the chain.
+      -   If `NodeResourcesFit` runs after the `DynamicResources` plugin, the pod's node specific DRA allocations are already resolved in `CycleState`, so it includes them and checks fit based on spec + DRA.
-   *  **NodeResourcesFit Plugin:** In the Alpha stage, this plugin would continue to do the resource fit based on standard requests.
+      In both orders, the last check to run covers the full demand, so the resource fit result does not depend on the plugin order.
-   *  **DynamicResources Plugin:** This plugin takes on the authoritative role for checking node allocatable resource fit if any of the pod's `ResourceClaim`s request node allocatable resources.
+   *  **DynamicResources Plugin:** This plugin performs the combined check (spec + DRA resources) only if any of the pod's `ResourceClaim`s request node allocatable resources.
       *   The plugin tries to allocate devices to all the resource claims of the pod.
-      *   **Claim Resource Calculation:** For each allocated device, the plugin checks `nodeAllocatableResources` and computes the quantity for each node allocatable resource based on whether a mapping and/or overhead mapping is specified:
+      *   **Claim Resource Calculation:** For each allocated device, the plugin reads `spec.devices[*].nodeAllocatableResources` from the node's `ResourceSlice` and computes the quantity for each resource based on whether `mapping` and/or `overhead` is specified:
           *   If `mapping` is specified, the quantity is derived using the `capacityKey`, `capacityMultiplier`, or `deviceMultiplier` fields.
-If `capacityKey` is set, the base quantity is the consumed capacity from the claim allocation results multiplied by `capacityMultiplier`.
-If `capacityKey` is omitted, the `deviceMultiplier` is applied directly to the count of allocated devices.
+              -   If `capacityKey` is set, the base quantity is the consumed capacity from the claim allocation results multiplied by `capacityMultiplier`.
+              -   If `capacityKey` is omitted, the `deviceMultiplier` is applied directly to the count of allocated devices.
           *   If `overhead` is specified, the auxiliary overhead is calculated by summing any `perPod` cost and the variable `perContainer` cost scaled by the number of active container references.
       *   The plugin calculates the total effective demand for each node allocatable resource by:
           *   Summing up container requests from the pod spec requests and the amounts determined from DRA claims.
-          *   If a claim is referenced by multiple containers, it is accounted for only once.
+          *   If a claim is referenced by multiple containers, the resource values are accounted for only once.
           *   If pod level resources are also specified, that takes precedence and determines the resource footprint of the pod.
-              This interacts with the prioritized list DRA feature such that when explicit pod level resources are used, the Pod footprint remains the same regardless of the chosen device request; but without explicit pod level resources, the Pod footprint will vary based on which device request is chosen.
+              -   With DRA prioritized lists, specifying the same resource at the pod level (`pod.spec.resources`) fixes the pod's footprint regardless of which subrequest is selected later by the DRA plugin, so container-level requests (without pod-level resources) are recommended when the DRA footprint varies across prioritized list options.
       *   **Validation**: The plugin validates the following scenarios:
-          *   If Pod Level Resources are defined, the plugin will validate that the sum of effective requests (standard + DRA claims) does not exceed the budget set at the pod level in `pod.spec.resources`([details](#integration-with-pod-level-resources)).
+          *   If pod level resources are specified, the plugin will validate that the sum of effective requests (standard + DRA claims) does not exceed the budget set at the pod level in `pod.spec.resources`([details](#integration-with-pod-level-resources)).
           *   The plugin enforces sharing rules based on mapping.
 If a claim is already assigned to an existing pod and the allocated device uses direct device mappings